Table of Contents

 - Faith Organizations

-The Federal Communications Commission (FCC) requires broadcasts content to be captioned.
+The Federal Communications Commission (FCC) requires broadcasts content to be closed captioned.

 The FCC has specific captioning standards that organizations must meet.
 These include caption accuracy, timing, completeness, and placement.